-You can also hint the knuckles of the outer side of the wrist.
+You can also hint at the knuckles of the outer side of the wrist.

 Step 6: Adding the details

 You already have the arms of your model.
-Now just add tiny dashes to indicate where the arm contracts and draw the hands.
+Now just add tiny dashes to indicate where the arm is contracting and draw the hands.
 Nothing more is needed!